pliekhus/NHibernate.SessionFactory.Helper/README.md

 Extensions for the session factory to allow basic functionality and support for SQL2016 Temporal tables.

 # Standard Usage
-Inherit from the BaseSessionFactory and override the CreateSessionFactory.
+Create your own SessionFactory and inherit from the BaseSessionFactory and override the CreateSessionFactory.
 This example uses FluentNHibernate to complete the configuration mapping to the assembly of the core map with a SQL Server 2008 dialect.

 ```c#
 public class SessionFactory : BaseSessionFactory